guidoism/escape/inspiration/jonesforth.md

 ## BUILT-IN VARIABLES

 These are some built-in variables and related standard FORTH words.
-Of these, the only one that we have discussed so far was LATEST, which points to the last (most recently defined) word in the FORTH dictionary.
-LATEST is also a FORTH word which pushes the address of LATEST (the variable) on to the stack, so you can read or write it using @ and ! operators.
-For example, to print the current value of LATEST (and this can apply to any FORTH variable) you would do:
+Of these, the only one that we have discussed so far was `LATEST`, which points to the last (most recently defined) word in the FORTH dictionary.  `LATEST` is also a FORTH word which pushes the address of `LATEST` (the variable) on to the stack, so you can read or write it using `@` and `!` operators.
+For example, to print the current value of `LATEST` (and this can apply to any FORTH variable) you would do:

         LATEST @ .
 CR